adshaughn/edu-attainment/README.md

 ✓ Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest) ✓ Link to dashboard (or link to video of dashboard demo) ✓ Link to Google Slides presentation

+# Project Outline

+- Educational attainment is a quantitative way to XXX.
+It
+- We began by highlighting potential variables that we felt could have the greatest impact on educational attainment.
+Initially, we hoped to include things like:
+	- parental income
+	- birth order
+	- gap between siblings
+	- age
+	- retirement
+	- region/country
+	- religion / cultural
+	- gender
+	- employment
+		- age of first job
+		- job industry of parents/family
+	- parental educational attainment
+- Moving into data collection though, the availability of data made such a complex analysis significantly more challenging.
+Therefore, we decided to focus on a cross-country analysis, including age as an independent variable.
+- By doing so, we were able to use OECD data as our primary data source.
+We were able to pull educational attainment data (secondary and tertiary), and combine that with population data to generate an additional category of less than secondary.
+- We utilized AWS S3 as a place to store files, including some data tables, as we completed our analysis.
+Once pared down into those we knew we would use, we added the relevant data into a Postgres RDS database, and then used PostgreSQL as our primary ETL tool.
+- From there we built our ML model XXX
+- We also connected to our RDS database via Tableau, to generate additional visualizations shown in our presentation.